-At the age of 2 ½ I was being treated as a Spastic Monoparesis Cerebral Palsy, although I didn’t know I had ever been diagnosed.
+At the age of 2½ I was being treated for a spastic monoparesis, although I didn’t know I had ever been diagnosed.

-Then at the age of 46 wanting to find out what was wrong with me, after a self-imposed MRI scan, I was diagnosed with the same condition, not knowing I already had a diagnosis.
-Then on being referred to a neuro physio, she noted that I had two limbs affected not one, which made me a Spastic Hemiparesis.
+Then at the age of 46, after I had arranged an MRI scan, I was diagnosed with the same condition.
+When I was referred on to a neuro physio, she noted that two of my limbs were affected, not one, which made my diagnosis spastic hemiparesis, not monoparesis.

-Unconsciously I couldn’t have been settled on the diagnosis, because I recently found myself looking at the notes from the last consultation with a new Specialist who collaborated with his team to assess the scan results.
+I must have unconsciously been inquisitive about the first diagnosis, because I found myself looking at the notes from my last consultation with a new specialist who collaborated with his team to assess the scan results.
 His letter clearly states the birth injury problem.
-I can’t believe that not only didn’t I know of the original diagnosis, but that I have also been living with the wrong diagnosis from the age of 2 ½.

 It’s hard to believe that not only was I unaware of the original diagnosis, but it was also diagnosed incorrectly.
 Had I have known my diagnosis, I would have been living with the wrong diagnosis thinking it was right and will never have stopped to questioned it.

 It’s been 8 years since my MRI scan and 7 years since my last consultation with a new specialist.
 The correct diagnosis is ‘mild hemiparesis cerebral palsy’.